AnthonyAllenQSAS/DVOS/README.md

 double, integer, text (DvString), time (DvTime), Time Interval (DvEvent).
 A data object will hold data of only one type.

-Data objects may have lists of metadata attached, and metadata is itself stored as a DVOS object.
+Data objects may have lists of metadata attached, and metadata is also stored as a DVOS object.
 Metadata may itself have metadata attached, resulting in a self similar hierarchy.

 All common mathematical operations are supported on the data, and metadata checking